hash6iron/powadcr/README.md

 <b>How to?</b>

-To flash the firmware of the screen the file powadcr shown below must be copied inside an empty SD Card, insert it inside the SD Reader of the screen and connect the screen to the GPIO connector of the Audiokit board as shown below.
-Take care with polarity of the power, because if the polarity is inverted the screen could damage it.
-When the power is connected the screen will start with blank background and the file copy will be in process.
-This only takes less than 2 minutes.
-Be sure that the power couldn't be disconected during this process.
+To flash the firmware of the screen the file powadcr shown below must be copied inside an empty SD Card, insert it inside the SD Reader of the screen and connect the screen to the GPIO connector [...]

 After this you can flash the binaries directly to the AudioKit board if you do not want to mess with code and compilers.